 “Winning isn’t everything.
 It’s the only thing.”
 Vince Lombardi

-This Sunday, the Super Bowl will be won or lost based on a winning point value and it is often the showy, crowd pleasing touchdowns that keep fans on the edge of their seats and eventually win the game.
+This Sunday, the Super Bowl will be won or lost based on a winning point value and it is often the showy, crowd-pleasing touchdowns that keep fans on the edge of their seats and eventually win the game.
 Viewers don’t typically see all the work that leads up to that point – the commitment to teamwork, intricate gameplay and a seasons’ worth of training that goes into getting the ball across the line.
-This is true in enterprises as well – whether here at Martello, in channel partner organizations, or customer sites.
+This is true in enterprises as well – whether here at Martello, in channel partner organizations, or on customer sites.
 Martello’s SaaS provides IT teams with the tools to make all of their ‘behind the scenes’ work managing network performance easier and more cost-effective.

 The Best Defense is a Good Offence

 While you are enjoying the Super Bowl this weekend and all the spectacle that surrounds it, keep in mind that many of the great lessons that we can learn from this sport can also be applied to the way you manage the performance of your network.
-And who knows, by actively monitoring the performance of your network, you might just avoid being interrupted for a network crisis during the ‘big game’!
+And who knows, by actively monitoring the performance of your network, you might just avoid being interrupted by a network crisis during the ‘big game’!